|

 We cannot be sure, Arador, agreed Haldir, relaxing

 his arm into the sling.
-All you have found is a piece of
+All you found was a piece of her

 And I know she is still alive, said Valandil.